Model United Nations (MUN) is an educational

-diplomacy, international relations and United Nations (UN).
+diplomacy, international relations and the United Nations (UN) organisation.
 During the

-conference, students act as delegates of UN, and they use researching
+conference, students act as delegates of the UN and use research,

 The MUN phenomenon started in the United States where simulations

 were being held even before the birth of the United Nations.

 The aim of MUN differs from conference to conference, but generally it is to educate participants about how an international organisation, such as the UN, is run in order to enhance participants' negotiating and speaking skills, and to broaden the participants view and knowledge of the world.